adille/historical_airphoto_preprocessing/README.md

 ## SCRIPT 01: AirPhoto_CanvasSizing
 *Current version:* **1.0.2** *(22nd December 2021)*

 This script aims to get images with the same number of pixels in width and height, which is not always the case with scanned photographs.
-The script will look at all photographs available in a given directory and search for the maximum width and height values in the dataset.
+The script will look at all photographs available in a given directory **and subdirectories** and search for the maximum width and height values in the dataset.
 Once found, it will homogenize the dataset by adding rows and/or columns of black pixels to images that don't have these maximum dimensions.

 **The required Python modules:**
 *- Joblib*